maxschool-doe/maxstuff-net/README.md

 # maxstuff-net
-This is the repositry for maxstuff.net
+View the code and [report issues](https://github.com/maxfire2008/maxstuff-net/issues) for maxstuff.net (must have a GitHub account to report issues).